rokf/howl-elm/README.md

 2. `git clone https://github.com/rokf/elm`
 3. `:bundle-load elm`

+For inteligent completion you will need `elm-oracle` which can be installed via
+1. `sudo npm install -g elm-oracle`

 #### Adds
 1. Syntax highlighting for `.elm` files
 2. Autocomplete and documentation via static API (Currently disabled)